peasantsboot/GuidelinesExercise/exercises/ex3/README.md

 <br>![](/exercises/ex3/images/03-08-ConfigureSplitter.png)

 6. Next, select the **Set Unique ID** content modifier, switch to the **Message Header** tab, and enhance the source value of the **uniqueID** header by adding the splitter index to the purchase order.
-The header value should be defined as follows:
+The header source value should be defined as follows:

-XPath Expression:
 ```yaml
 ${property.orderNumber}_${header.CamelSplitIndex}
 ```